 - childhood obesity: risk factors, natural history, comorbidities

 - early life influences on health and development

 - The Victorian Centre for Biostatistics: building capacity in a core discipline of public health

-- Statistical methods for handling missing data in large epidemiological studies, using multiple imputation
+- Statistical methods for handling missing data in large epidemiological studies

-- Design and analysis of multi-period cluster-randomised trials
+- Design and analysis of complex randomised trials

 - Child Health CheckPoint